Murder of Keith Blakelock

 Detectives came under enormous pressure to find those responsible.
 Faced with a lack of scientific evidence—because for several hours it had not been possible to secure the crime scene—police officers arrested 359 people, interviewed most of them without lawyers, and laid charges based on untaped confessions.
 Three adults and three youths were charged with the murder; the adults, Winston Silcott, Engin Raghip and Mark Braithwaite (the "Tottenham Three"), were convicted in 1987.
 A widely supported campaign arose to overturn the convictions, which were quashed in 1991 when scientific testing cast doubt on the authenticity of detectives' notes of an interview in which Silcott appeared to incriminate himself.
 Two detectives were charged in 1992 with perverting the course of justice and were acquitted in 1994.

 Police re-opened the murder inquiry in 1992 and again in 2003.
 Ten men were arrested in 2010 on suspicion of murder, and in 2013 one of them, Nicholas Jacobs, became the seventh person to be charged with Blakelock's murder, based largely on evidence gathered during the 1992 inquiry.
 He was found not guilty in April 2014.

 Blakelock and the other constables of Serial 502 were awarded the Queen's Gallantry Medal for bravery in 1988.
-Their sergeant, David Pengelly, who—armed only with a shield and truncheon—placed himself in front of the crowd in an effort to save Blakelock and another officer, received the George Medal, awarded for acts of great bravery.

 Background

 Keith Blakelock

-Keith Henry Blakelock was born on 28 June 1945 in Sunderland.
-He joined the Metropolitan Police on 14 November 1980, and was assigned to a response team in Hornsey before becoming a home beat officer in Muswell Hill, north London.
+Blakelock was born on 28 June 1945 in Sunderland.
+He joined the Metropolitan Police on 14 November 1980 and was assigned to a response team in Hornsey before becoming a home beat officer in Muswell Hill, north London.
 At the time of his death, he was married to Elizabeth Blakelock (later Johnson), with three sons, Mark, Kevin and Lee.
 Lee Blakelock, eight years old when his father died, became a police officer himself, joining Durham Constabulary in 2000.
 PC Blakelock is buried in East Finchley Cemetery.